colin-dumitru/colin-dumitru.github.io/_posts/2014-12-14-dynamic-page-assembly.md

 ![Checking Service Workers](/assets/posts/dynamic-templates/example1.png)

-And it actual works!
+And it actually works!
 (Like I had any doubts, pst).
 The body is what we requested from the server, but the headers and footers are injected by our service workers from a cached version stored inside IndexDB.